makmango/Pichgos/README.md

 # Pichgos

-Work in progress!
+Work in progress.
-Home made pichons/ channel logos
+Home made pichons/ channel logos.

 Feel free to use the pichgos in youtr iptv project.